tryolabs/unicef-geospatial/README.md

     Remember to set `PATH_TO_EE_AUTH=/run/secrets/ee_auth_secret` in your root `.env` file so the application can find this file inside the container.

 2.  **User Definitions File**:
     The `users.json` file should be placed in `./.secrets/users.json`.
-This file is used for JWT authentication.
+This file is used for JWT authentication, and should have pairs of `username`, `hashed_password`.

 3.  **OpenAI API Key File**:
     Create a file named `openai_api_key.txt` in the `./.secrets/` directory.
 This file should contain your OpenAI API key as plain text.